Hotel Pest Control

 There are no facilities that require more monitoring of pests like bed bugs, cockroaches, or rodents, than hotels and lodging.
 Pests can be such a headache for any hotel or lodge owner -- that’s why Catseye designs custom hospitality and lodging pest management procedures to ensure your business remains pest-free, and worry-free for good.

-#1 in Hospitality and Lodging Pest Management and Prevention — The Catseye Difference
+#1 in Hotel Pest Management & Prevention — The Catseye Difference

 The Catseye mission is to protect your hotel, motel or bed and breakfast from pests by providing award-winning customer service and the best quality pest control in the lodging and hospitality industry.
 We accomplish this through: